aws-samples/baseline-environment-on-aws/doc/PipelineDeployment.md

 ![BLEA-Deploy-Prod](images/BLEA-DeployECS-04-Prod.png)

-There are multiple ways to deploy an application to multiple accounts, but here's an example of creating a pipeline for each account.
+Here's an example of multiple accounts deployment by creating a pipeline for each account.
 This configuration can be verified by performing the tasks required by Configuration B for each account.

-### (Appendix) Deploy CDK application directly without pipeline
+### (Appendix) Deploy CDK application directly without pipeline when developing

 ![BLEA-Deploy-Multi](images/BLEA-DeployECS-05-Multi.png)

 You can also deploy applications directly from your local environment without pipeline.
-The procedure for this configuration can be verified by following the steps shown in Appendix B.
+The procedure for this configuration can be verified by following the steps shown in Appendix B. DO NOT use this configuration in production.

-## Deployment
+## Pipeline Deployment

 ### Prerequisities

-- Bootstrapped account (Tools account (ID: `222222222222`) or simply the Account) and region to which the pipeline will be deployed
+- Bootstrapped account (Tools account (ID: `222222222222`)) and region to which the pipeline will be deployed
 - An AWS CLI profile with credentials to access the Tools account with Administrator privileges (referred to as `blea-pipeline-tool-exec` in this document)

 > **Note** we recommend that you use administrative credentials to an account only to bootstrap it and provision the initial pipeline.
 Otherwise, access to administrative credentials should be dropped as soon as possible.
 (Reference : [CDK Pipelines Doc](https://docs.aws.amazon.com/cdk/api/v1/docs/pipelines-readme.html))